 • A submitted copy of your transcripts.

-What are the 5 Best Accredited RN to BSN Programs in South Carolina (Online & Campus) for 2020?
+What are the 5 Best Accredited RN to BSN Programs in South Carolina for 2021?

 Program Overview: Clemson University’s nursing school has been committed to the purpose of innovative and employment ready nursing education since its inception.
 Catering to the needs of working nurses, its RN to BSN program offers all classes online, except for the orientation that requires a visit to the Clemson campus prior to beginning the program.
 You can choose to study full-time and complete this program in 12 months, or slower the pace by taking a part-time schedule to suit your busy life.
 The curriculum builds up on your past professional knowledge and experience, taking it further by training you in critical thinking, evidence-based nursing practice, ethical decision making and effective communication.
 It also trains you to effectively function as a vital member of an interdisciplinary healthcare team.
 Courses in professional nursing, community health, healthcare genetics, nursing leadership and management are some of the BSN courses you will take as part of this program.